googlearchive/cloud-functions-emulator/README.md

     functions call <functionName>

     Options:
+      --host, -h  The emulator's host.                                                                              [string]
+      --port, -p  The emulator's port.                                                                              [number]
-      -h, --help     Show help                                                                                                         [boolean]
+      --help      Show help                                                                                        [boolean]
+      --version   Show version number                                                                              [boolean]
-      --data, -d     Specify inline the JSON data to send to the function.                                                              [string]
-      --file, -f     A path to a JSON file to send to the function.                                                                     [string]
+      --data, -d  Specify inline the JSON data to send to the function.                                             [string] --file, -f  A path to a JSON file to send to the function.                                                    [string]
-      -v, --version  Show version number                                                                                               [boolean]

 ### Deployment

 The emulator can host both BACKGROUND and HTTP (foreground) Cloud Functions.
 By default the emulator will consider functions deployed to be BACKGROUND functions.
 To deploy an HTTP function, use the `--trigger-http` argument:

-    functions deploy <module path> <function name> --trigger-http
+    functions deploy <functionName> <modulePath> --trigger-http

 For example:

-    functions deploy ~/myModule helloWorld --trigger-http
+    functions deploy helloWorld ~/myModule --trigger-http

-This would deploy the `helloWorld` function in the Node module contained in the `~/myModule` path.
+This would deploy the `helloWorld` function in the Node.js module contained in the `~/myModule` path.

-*Note: The module path should be a directory containing the Node module you want to deploy*
+*Note: The module path should be a directory containing the Node.js module you want to deploy.*

 ### Invoking a Function